ICLE’s groundbreaking national alternative to state teacher licensure:

 TITLE FUNDING:

-A limited number of partial, needs-based scholarships are available for priests and vowed religious interested in participating in this program.
-To apply for a scholarship, please complete this scholarship request form.
+A limited number of partial, needs-based scholarships are reserved specifically for clergy and vowed religious interested in participating in this program.
+If you are a member of the clergy or a vowed religious interested in applying for a scholarship, please complete this scholarship request form.

 CANCELLATION POLICY: